Ameliasks/dms1_blog/posts/eleven-blog-post.md

 ## Sound Effects

-For 'community' I wanted to use a joyful 'level up' sound effect to reflect the idea of gaining community in the icon.

-For 'size', since my icon has arrows pointing outwards, I wanted a 'pop' sound, that feels like something is being expanded, so I used this bright piano sound, and added a reverb effect to make the sound 'fuller'.
+For 'community', I thought a text notification sound woukd be suitable as there is a text bubble in the icon design, and it signifies communication within a community.

 For 'appreciation value' since it has an association to currency, I thought a video game coin collect sound effect would be fitting.